kvichans/cuda_config_menu/readme/readme.txt

 Notes
-    Root keys (like "top-file" and "top-help" above) must be only from the list "top","top-file","top-edit","top-sel","top-sr","top-view","top-op","top-help","text"
+    Root keys (like "top-file" and "top-help" above) must be only from the list "top",
+        "top-file",
+        "top-edit",
+        "top-sel",
+        "top-sr",
+        "top-view",
+        "top-op",
+        "top-help",
+        "text"
     You can use any subset of the list.
     Lexer-menus can rebuild only context menu ("text").
-    Root key "top" uses to rebuild main menu.
-You can use other names (Find instead Search), change order, skip something (Help?) or add new items.
+    Root key "top" is to rebuild main menu.
+You can use other menuitem names (eg "Find" instead of "Search"), change order, skip something (e.g. Help) or add new items.
-    Root key "text" uses to rebuild context (local) menu for editing text.
+    Root key "text" is to rebuild context (local) menu for editor text.
-    Pair "how":"clear" uses to fill as empty.
+    Pair "how":"clear" is to clear all items.
 It is default.
-    Pair "how":"add" uses to fill at end.
+    Pair "how":"add" is to add items at end.

 Brief view of one branch:
   "top-file":{